altus4/website/docs/api/database.md

 ## Database Endpoints

-All database endpoints require an API key with the 'admin' permission.
-Include your key in the Authorization header as `Bearer <YOUR_API_KEY>`.
+All database endpoints require JWT authentication.
+Include your JWT token in the Authorization header as `Bearer <YOUR_JWT_TOKEN>`.

 ### Add Database Connection